6 simple tips to help you make sustainable choices, from materials to packaging - and everything in between

 If you can, choose products made from recycled materials.
 Why is this such a planet-friendly option?
 Firstly because reusing waste materials prevents them from going to landfill or causing pollution, and secondly because it means we can reuse materials that are already in circulation without depleting the planet's resources any further.
 We love Green Toys, hard-wearing toys made from recycled milk bottles, and VENT for Change, who make beautiful stationery from waste materials like CD covers and coffee cups!

-Otherwise choose materials like wood, cotton or other natural fibres that will naturally rot down over time.
+According to the UN, currently 75% of global material consumption is based on non-renewable resources.
+Seeking out alternative materials like wood, cotton or other natural fibres can help reduce emissions, preserve resources, and wood can even help with climate change mitigation by storing carbon.
+These materials will rot down naturally meaning they cause less of an impact at the end of a product's life.
 Look out for information about the inks, glues and paints used as these can be toxic or harmful for wildlife.

 If you're food shopping try to eat mainly plant-based, buy seasonal fruit and veg, support small and local suppliers, and try to buy organic products.
 You can make a big impact by reducing your food waste.
 In the UK 50% of the food that gets thrown away comes from our homes - that's £700 worth of food per family per year in the UK!
 That's not just a waste of food, it's a waste of huge amounts of resources - globally food waste accounts for 8 to 10% of global emissions.